nielswitte/OpenSim-CMS/api/README.md

 This request will also return `"success": false` when the avatar is already confirmed.

 ### Unlink an avatar
 This unlinks an avatar from the user.
-Just like confirming, this can only be performed by the useraccount associated with the link.
+Just like confirming, this can only be performed by the user account associated with the link or when you have `WRITE` permissions for the `user` section.
+Please not that this will not remove the Avatar from OpenSim.

 ```http
 DELETE /api/grid/<GRID-ID>/avatar/<UUID>/confirm/ HTTP/1.1
 ```

 ### Create a new avatar
 To create a new avatar on the given Grid the following API url can be used with a POST request.